Ahmednasr99/poems/README.md

 ## Instructions

-Welcome to Poesy, where your poetry masterpieces come to life!
-Our old front-end team laid down the foundations for our app, but it looks like they forgot all the functionality!
+Welcome to Poesy, where your poetry masterpieces come to life, this is a frontend application where you can add your poem and have a full control over it

 ## Setup